-- Household composition (TANF/WorkFirst):
+Household Composition (TANF/WorkFirst):

-- Minor child(ren) 17 years or younger or child(ren) under age 19 who are making progress in High School (HS) or HS equivalency program

-- Pregnancy at any stage

-- Parents or related needy caregivers of specific degree (e.g. those caring for grandchildren, nieces/nephews)
+- Minor child(ren) 17 years or younger or child(ren) under age 19 who are making progress in High School (HS) or HS equivalency program - Pregnancy at any stage - Parents or related needy caregivers of specific degree (e.g. those caring for grandchildren, nieces/nephews)

-- Residency:
+Residency:

-- Currently living in Washington state with no minimum time to establish residency
+Currently living in Washington state with no minimum time to establish residency

-- Citizenship/Alien Status:
+Citizenship/Alien Status:

-- o US Citizens and

-- Qualified non-citizens with use of Systematic Alien Verification for Entitlements (SAVE)
+- US Citizens - Qualified non-citizens, verified with use of Systematic Alien Verification for Entitlements (SAVE)

-- Social Security Number (SSN) requirements:
+Social Security Number (SSN) Requirements:

-- Supply or apply for SSN or

-- Provide good cause for not applying/supplying
+- Supply or apply for SSN - Provide good cause for not applying/supplying

-- Assignment of child support rights:
+Assignment of Child Support Rights:

-- Cooperate with establishing child support or

-- Provide good cause for non-cooperation
+- Cooperate with establishing child support - Provide good cause for non-cooperation

-- Financial Eligibility for aided household members:
+Financial Eligibility for Aided Household Members:

-- Countable income below designated standard is based on household size and published in WAC
+- Countable earned income is based on household size and published in state regulation (WAC 388-478-0035) and the unearned income limit is also the payment standard for cash assistance, per state regulation (WAC 388-478-0020).

 - Countable Resource Limits

 - \$6,000 cash resource limit

 - \$10,000 vehicle exclusion

-- At or below Federal Time Limit of 60 months for recipients or
+At or below 60 Month Time Limit for Recipients or:

-- Meet Time Limit Extension Criteria (TLE) for aid after 60 months
+- May meet Time Limit Extension criteria for aid after 60 months when -

 - Disabled and applying for SSI

 - Caring for disabled adult or child

 - Homeless

 - Working 32 or more hours/week

 - First time dependency with child welfare agency

 - Addressing family violence

+- Being actively on TANF during a period of statewide High Unemployment, defined as 7% or higher per state regulation (WAC 388-484-0006)

-- Other TANF programs:
+Other TANF programs:

-- Kinship Care TANF:

-- Relatives of a specific degree

-- Must cooperate with assignment of child support unless good cause claimed for non-cooperation

-- No current income or resource limits as not subject to deeming as caretaker

-- Any income to child, including Title IV payments, is calculated

-- Not subject to TANF time limitations

-- In-Loco Parentis TANF:

-- Adults acting in place of parent without relation to specific degree with or without legal guardianship - Cooperate with child support assignment unless good cause claimed for noncooperation - Pass background checks - No income or resource limitations as not subject to deeming - Any income to child, including Title IV payments, is calculated - Not subject to TANF time limitations
+- Kinship Care TANF: - o Relatives of a specific degree - Must cooperate with assignment of child support unless good cause claimed for noncooperation - Non-needy cases, so not subject to income or resource limitations - Any income to child, including Title IV payments, is calculated when determining benefit level - Not subject to TANF 60-month time limit - In-Loco Parentis TANF: - Adults acting in place of parent without relation to specific degree with child, or without legal guardianship - Must cooperate with child support assignment unless good cause claimed for noncooperation - Must authorize DSHS to perform a background check, though is not disqualified from receiving benefits on behalf of child in their care based on background check results - Non-needy cases, so not subject to income or resource limitations - Any income to child, including Title IV payments, is calculated when determining benefit level - Not subject to TANF 60-month time limit